 Cumulative exposure to ultraviolet light (UV) from either the sun or a tanning bed is the most important environmental factor involved in the development of skin cancer.
 Also if you are light-skinned and have a tendency to burn rather than tan or have a personal or family history of skin cancer, you are at an increased risk of skin cancer.

 Annual skin exams are recommended, and our board-certified dermatologists and physician assistant are specialists when it comes to spotting skin cancers and pre-cancers.
-When it comes to treating your skin cancer, we now offer Superficial Radio Therapy, a new non-invasive, painless and effective alternative to safely treat non-melanoma skin cancers.
-This new treatment alternative is currently only available at our practice.

 Types of Skin Cancer